-Lone Star College-Houston North and Comcast’s Houston Region have announced a business partnership to provide free internet access to approximately 200 Lone Star College–Houston North students and families in need.
+Lone Star College-Houston North and Comcast’s Houston Region have announced a business partnership to provide internet access to approximately 200 Lone Star College–Houston North students and families in need.
 The new agreement will ensure Lone Star College-Houston North students can continue their education through the school’s distance learning offerings as many in-person options are on hiatus.

 The college is taking advantage of Comcast’s Internet Essentials, a program designed for low-income families and individuals to acquire access to the internet.
 In response to the COVID-19 pandemic, Comcast is offering two free months of internet access to qualifying low-income families through the end of the year.
 The college is purchasing an additional four months of service, enabling six months of free internet access.